mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 We recommend you use `addEventListener()` where you can.
 The main advantages of `addEventListener()` are that:

-- You can remove event-handler code if needed, using `removeEventListener()`.
+- You can remove event handlers if needed, using `removeEventListener()`.
-- You can add multiple listeners of the same type to elements, if required.
+- You can add multiple listeners to a single event.

 For example, you can call `addEventListener('click', handler)` on an element multiple times, with different functions specified in the second argument: